ASU-EGR304-2025-F-207/ASU-EGR304-2025-F-207.github.io/docs/02-Team-Organization.md

 ## Product Mission Statement

-Our mission is to help common households be more efficient with their use of public resources in daily life.
+Our mission is to support those families, individuals or businesses that wish to have better organization and control over their waste by giving them a product with multiple mechanical and visual functions.